 Cotija cheese is meant for garnishing dishes, so we compiled a list of some recipes you might want to try it on (or in):

-Whether you try it out in one of these or use it in one of your own meals, we know you're going to love this vegan cotija cheese!
+Whether you serve it with one of these meals or one of your own, we know you're going to love this vegan cotija cheese recipe!

 🍲 Key ingredients